 4. Eating Disorders

-5. Risky Behavior behind the Wheel
+5. Risky Behavior Behind the Wheel

-The Centers for Disease Control states that teens tend to engage in risky behaviors while in the car with other teens.
+The Centers for Disease Control state that teens tend to engage in risky behaviors while in the car with other teens.
 About 10 percent say they've driven a car after having a drink, and almost 30 percent admit to getting in a car with another teen driver who had been drinking.
 Another 10 percent say they never wear a seat belt.
 Again, talking to your teen about these behaviors and keeping an open line of communication is the best defense.